drduh/macOS-Security-and-Privacy-Guide/README.md

 The macOS installation application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy, using the `pkgutil --check-signature` or `codesign -dvv` commands.

-Here are two example ways to verify the code signature and integrity of macOS application bundles:
+To verify the code signature and integrity of macOS application bundles:

 ```console
 $ pkgutil --check-signature /Applications/Install\ macOS\ Mojave.app